ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 From an even higher level the approach I've used on most CRUD pages goes like this:

 1. Get list of objects, display them in a table/list
-2. Form for new objects or selecting object to popular form
+2. Form for new objects or selecting object to populate form
-3. Form creates a new object or edits an existing object
+3. Form creates a new object or updates an existing object
-4. Force the list to update and retrieve new/updated object
+4. Force the list to update with new/updated object